DonnyLe/Reversi/README.md

 ### Key Subcomponents
 #### model
-The model consists of a board, represented as a 2d array of Hexagon Objects, a turn counter, skip counter and a HashMap of the colors corresponding to the players.
+The model consists of a board, represented as a 2d array of model.Hexagon Objects, a turn counter, skip counter and a HashMap of the colors corresponding to the players.

-* A Hexagon object represents a single hex on the board, and has a DiscState field.
+* A model.Hexagon object represents a single hex on the board, and has a model.DiscState field.

-* The DiscState is an enum that can either be NONE, BLACK or WHITE
+* The model.DiscState is an enum that can either be NONE, BLACK or WHITE

 #### view
 The Reversi Graphical view consists components (ReversiPanel)